Justices could rule on Texas abortion ban as soon as Monday - NewsBreak

 Justices could rule on Texas abortion ban as soon as Monday

-WASHINGTON — (AP) — The Supreme Court could rule as soon as Monday on Texas' ban on abortion after roughly six weeks.
+The Supreme Court could rule as soon as Monday on Texas ban on abortion after roughly six weeks.

 The justices are planning to issue at least one opinion Monday, the first of its new term, the court said on its website Friday.